 Semester or Year near TokyoFounded in 1965, Tokyo International University is located in the city of Kawagoe, about 25 miles from central Tokyo.
 The university offers a program for international students through the Japanese Studies Program in the International Center.
-Students enroll in a Japanese language course and select the remainder of their course work from anthropology, cinema, culture, economics, history and political science.
+Students enroll in an 8-unit Japanese language course and select the remainder of their course work from anthropology, cinema, culture, economics, history and political science.
 Students live in Japanese homes.

 Semester in Puerto San CarlosIn conjunction with the School for Field Studies (SFS), students spend a semester abroad in Puerto San Carlos, Mexico.
 The town is located on the Pacific coast of the state of Baja California Sur.
 Most residents of Puerto San Carlos and the other towns and villages that dot the shores of Magdalena Bay, an important habitat for endangered sea turtles and migrating gray whales, are dependent on the resources of the bay for their livelihood.
 The SFS Center for Coastal Studies focuses students on issues of coastal ecology, principles of resource management, economic and ethical issues in sustainable development through a case study approach and field work, as well as a directed research project.
 Students live in small cabins.

 Fall or Spring Semester in AmsterdamThe University of Amsterdam (UvA), founded in 1632 as the Athenaeum Illustre, is the largest and one of the most prestigious universities in the Netherlands and has a strong commitment to international education.
 Through the Council on International Educational Exchange (CIEE), USC students enroll in one course offered by CIEE and three courses from the extensive English-language course offerings of the University of Amsterdam.
 Students earn upper division USC units in communication and other disciplines including art history, economics, natural sciences, philosophy, psychology, international relations, political science, gender studies, sociology and others.
 Dutch language courses are available, and students fluent in Dutch, French, German, Spanish or Italian may elect to take courses at the university offered in those languages.
 Courses are worth 4 academic units each, for a total of 16 units per semester.
 Students may live either in dormitories or furnished apartments in central Amsterdam.
 For further information, contact the Annenberg School for Communication, G21, (213) 821-1276, email email@example.com, or visit our Web site, annenberg.usc.edu/international.

-Semester or Year in Dunedin, South IslandFounded in 1869, the University of Otago is the oldest established university in New Zealand.
+Semester or Year in DunedinFounded in 1869, the University of Otago is the oldest established university in New Zealand.
 It has an international reputation for the quality of its teaching and research.
-Study abroad students are able to take a broad range of subjects across the university's four academic divisions: commerce, health sciences, humanities and sciences.
+Study abroad students are able to take a broad range of subjects across the university’s four academic divisions: commerce, health sciences, humanities and sciences.
 Students majoring in English, anthropology, psychology, and natural and environmental sciences will find strong programs offering a wide variety of courses.
 The university offers a true campus lifestyle and the city of Dunedin, in which the university is located, offers a rich cultural life as well as proximity to outdoor activities.
-Students can opt to live in university-affiliated dormitories or arrange to share apartments with local students.
+Students live in university-affiliated dormitories or apartments.

 Semester in ManaguaUSC students may participate in the Revolution, Transformation, and Civil Society program run by the School for International Training (SIT).
 Throughout the program, lectures and field visits illustrate how social and political movements, including women’s movements, are responding to both domestic and external influences, including U.S. foreign policy.
 Students are based in Managua, where they study Spanish intensively and take an interdisciplinary course that includes Nicaragua’s political history, social movements, civil society, economics and development.
 Students participate in extended educational excursions to a rural agricultural cooperative in northern Nicaragua, the Caribbean coast and El Salvador.
 They are introduced to field study methods and are required to dedicate several weeks to completing an independent study project toward the end of the semester.
 All courses are conducted in Spanish.
 Students must have completed three semesters of college-level Spanish and be able to follow course work in Spanish in order to be eligible for the program.

 Semester or Year in St. PetersburgAs a member of the Council on International Education Exchange, USC offers undergraduates a semester or year-long opportunity to study at St. Petersburg University in Russia.
 The Russian Area Studies Program is ideal for students of history, international relations and political science.
 The Russian Language Program focuses on language, literature and Russian life.
-Students are housed in university dormitories and excursions are included.
+Students are housed in university dormitories or with Russian host families.

-Semester or Year in EdinburghUSC offers undergraduates the opportunity to study for either a year or spring semester at the University of Edinburgh, which was founded in 1583 and offers excellence in teaching and research over a wide range of disciplines.
+Semester or Year in EdinburghUSC offers undergraduates the opportunity to study for either a year or semester at the University of Edinburgh, which was founded in 1583 and offers excellence in teaching and research over a wide range of disciplines.
 Students enroll directly in University of Edinburgh courses.
-Admission to individual courses depends on each student's academic background.
-Courses are available in more than 50 disciplines including archaeology, architecture, biological sciences, classics, computer science, ecology, economics, engineering, international relations, linguistics, mathematics, nursing, physics, psychology and religious studies.
-USC students are guaranteed a place in university residence halls, student houses or in university flats.
+Admission to individual courses depends on each student’s academic background.
+Courses are available in more than 50 disciplines including archaeology, architecture, biological sciences, classics, computer science, ecology, economics, engineering, international relations, linguistics, mathematics, physics, psychology and religious studies.
+USC students live in university residence halls, student houses or university flats.

 Semester in Edinburgh (Political Internship)The University of Edinburgh offers qualified undergraduates the opportunity to serve as interns to members of the Scottish Parliament (MSPs) in a semester-length program.
 In the first five weeks of the program, students enroll in three courses providing a background in British politics and Scottish politics and government.
-Following completion of the course work, students will be assigned to MSPs, under whose direction a research project is completed.
+Following completion of the course work, students will be assigned to MSPs, under whose direction they complete a research project.
 Students earn a maximum of 13.5 USC units.
 Strong candidates should have at least two previous courses and on-the-ground experience relating to politics.

 Semester or Year in Cape TownStudents may spend a semester or year studying at the University of Cape Town (UCT) through the Council on International Educational Exchange.
 Situated on the southern tip of Africa, Cape Town is a vibrant multicultural city and is also a microcosm of the challenges facing the country: how to successfully operate within a global economy while at the same time grappling with the vast socioeconomic inequalities that are the legacy of the colonial and apartheid past.
 All program participants are required to take at least one course with specific African content.
 Courses may be taken in all UCT faculties except health sciences and law.
 Students live with South African or other international students in residence halls or apartments close to campus.
 Students must have at least junior standing at the start of the program.

 Semester or Year in SeoulStudents who have completed two semesters of college-level Korean have the opportunity to spend a semester or year at Yonsei University in Seoul.
-Students enroll in a Korean language course, Korean studies and two or three elective courses available from the following areas: anthropology, art, business communication, economics, history, law, literature, philosophy, politics, psychology, religion, and sociology.
+Students enroll in a Korean language course and two or three Asian studies courses available from the following areas: anthropology, art history, business, economics, history, international relations, literature, philosophy, politics, religion, and sociology.
 Yonsei University has an international student dormitory with a mix of Korean and foreign students to provide an international atmosphere.